FilippoScaramuzza/cloudest/README.md

 Web Interfacing: Web3JS
 -----------------------

 *Web3JS* is a library written entirely in Javascript which allows interaction, using appropriate tools, such as Metamask (see below), with the blockchain, in the case of Cloudest via HTTP.
-In fact once the `truffle 'command is executed compile` (specific command for compiling contracts of the suite of Truffle), a contract `json` file is created which Web3JS interprets, recalling for example specific functions of the contract from Javascript code.
+In fact once the command `truffle compile` is executed (specific command for compiling contracts of the suite of Truffle), a contract `json` file is created which Web3JS interprets, recalling for example specific functions of the contract from Javascript code.

 Front-End e Browser Tools
 -------------------------